Answers to the questions we get asked the most at ALSO HQ….

 To help you plan your weekend with us, we get the schedule published two months in advance of the festival so you can plan some of your time with us.
 This does mean sometimes venues and events have to change — this is always because of events beyond our control — but we do our best to keep this to a minimum.

 We have a number of paid, bookable, workshops, designed to go deeper into the subject or to have a go at trying the subject out.
 We aim to make the workshops a real chance to have a go at something unusual, and the chance to explore the pleasures of food and drink a little bit more.
 ALSO is the festival where ideas run wild and part of the idea of ALSO is that we try to connect you with many many ideas in the hope that one might be the one you’re looking for or that can help you with what you’re focusing on in your life right now.
 The more open you are to the experience the more likely this is to occur.
-Experiences bookings are open.
+Experiences bookings open in May 2024.

 What facilities are there?